DrSkippy/Data-Science-45min-Intros/python-flask-basics/README.md

     user <your user name> staff;

-###(5) Move into the Scripts directory and deploy the applicaiton.
+###(5) Move into the Scripts directory and deploy the application

     cd scripts
     ./deploy.sh

 ###(6) Rejoice!
-To understand the workings of the code, follow along:
+To understand the workings of the code, follow along as we explore the application tree.
+The gist of the structure is to keep everthing in an orderly github repository that includes scripts for rapidly deploying the code, configs and restarting the web server with the new configs.

     |____app
     | |____coin_toss.fcgi